akka/akka/akka-docs/rst/java/logging.rst

     akka {
       actor {
         debug {
-          # enable DEBUG logging of all AutoReceiveMessages (Kill, PoisonPill and the like)
+          # enable DEBUG logging of all AutoReceiveMessages (Kill, PoisonPill et.c.)
           autoreceive = on
         }
       }